RDBreed/spring-modulith-demo/README.md

 To run the project:
 - Run the frontend dir with (p)npm, by first doing an install & then pnpm run dev.
 - Run a backend variant, choose whichever you want.

+To run the project:
+- Run the frontend dir with (p)npm, by first doing an install & then pnpm run dev.
+- Run a backend variant, choose whichever you want.

+To run the project:
+- Run the frontend dir with (p)npm, by first doing an install & then pnpm run dev.
+- Run a backend variant, choose whichever you want.